research-ag/hosty-live/README.md

 ### Canister creation

-Canisters are created directly from the frontend and are given three controllers: the frontend (II principal), the web2 backend, and the status proxy.
+Canisters are created directly from the frontend and are given two controllers: the frontend (II principal) and the status proxy.

-Note: hosty.live backend will be removed as controller in the near future.

 ### Gifted canister